 - Stool testing for blood (fecal occult blood test).
-This test checks for hidden (occult) blood in your stool that can only be seen with a microscope.
-A small amount of stool is put on a special card.
-This is then tested in your healthcare provider’s office or sent to a lab.
+This test checks for hidden blood in your stool that can only be seen with a microscope.
+A small amount of stool is tested in a lab.
 If blood is found, it may mean you have redness and swelling (inflammation) in your GI (gastrointestinal) tract.

 - Upper endoscopy, also called EGD (esophagogastroduodenoscopy).
 This test looks at the inside or lining of your food pipe (esophagus), stomach, and the top part of your small intestine (duodenum).
-This test uses a thin, lighted tube, called an endoscope.
+This test uses a thin, lighted tube called an endoscope.
 The tube has a camera at one end.
 The tube is put into your mouth and throat.
 Then it goes into your esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these organs.
-He or she can also take a small tissue sample (biopsy) if needed.
-This is sometimes done to evaluate for celiac disease.
+They can also take a small tissue sample (biopsy) if needed.

 - Abdominal X-rays.
 This test makes images of your internal tissues, bones, and organs.

-- Abdominal ultrasound.
+- Abdominal ultrasound (sonogram).
 If your symptoms seem like they may be coming from the liver or gallbladder area, an ultrasound can check.
 It can also check how blood is flowing through different blood vessels.

 - Breath test.
-This test may diagnose bacterial overgrowth that some believe can lead to IBS.
+This test may diagnose bacterial overgrowth in the intestines that some believe can lead to IBS.